undaunted247/undaunted247/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me by sending a direct message
+- 📫 You can reach me by sending a direct message

 <!---
 undaunted247/undaunted247 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.